 The LMS can be integrated with your HR system via API, so you can enter the data once and know that it is automatically synced between your platforms, removing room for error and keeping your data up to date.

-Pricing: There are two types of subscription to iSpring Learn: Business and Enterprise.
-The Business subscription is cheaper and comes with fewer features, but the LMS’s functionality is quite sufficient for training frontline staff.
-The cost depends on how many learners sign in to the platform during a given month – starting from $2.99/user/month for up to 50 active users.
+Pricing: There are two types of subscription to iSpring Learn: Start and Business.
+The Start subscription is cheaper and comes with fewer features, but the LMS’s functionality is quite sufficient for training frontline staff.
+The cost depends on how many learners sign in to the platform during a given month – starting from $2.87/user/month for up to 100 Save and exitactive users.

 Automate corporate training and improve employee performance.